 Humberto is a member of multiple dental organizations including the American Dental Association, World Federation of Orthodontists, and the Mexican Academy of Orthodontists.

-Humbertos enjoys spending time with his wife, Catalina, and two sons, Nicola and Sebastian.
+Humbertos enjoys spending time with his wife, Catalina, and two sons, Nicolas and Sebastian.